Institution

 Our journey in building social capital started over 20 years ago, when we adopted a deliberate and structured approach, anchored on the twin pillars of governance and sustainability, to give back to communities.

 Since 2003, we have been setting aside a portion of our net positive returns above our risk-adjusted cost of capital for community gifts.
-These are approved by the Temasek Board and then donated to partners to achieve our community objectives.
+These are approved by the Temasek Board and then donated to partners to achieve our community objectives of Connecting People, Uplifting Communities, Protecting our Planet, and Advancing Capabilities.

-Read more about how we support ground-up initiatives such as Canine Partners
+Read more about how we support community programmes that uplift vulnerable communities

 Beyond our non-profit ecosystem, Temasek works with partners from the Public, Private, and People sectors to advance our community objectives, where our philanthropic capital, network, and industry insights can make the most impact.